a-pineau/Matplotlib/README.md

 - some pie charts (pie_chart.py)
 - a pcolormesh (pcolormesh.py)

-A plot helper (plot_helper.py) can be imported as a module to ease plot production (still a lot TODO) A sandbox (sandbox_plot.py) provides tests using the plot helper as a module
+A plot helper (plot_helper.py) can be imported as a module to ease plot production (still a lot TODO).
+A sandbox (sandbox_plot.py) provides tests using the plot helper as a module